Updated: April 16, 2014

 - There may be supplemental materials available for your event at

 the national SO web site.
-Go to Event
+Go to B/C Events at the top of the page.
+Under 2014

-Division B or C events and your event should be listed.
+Division B or C events, your event should be listed.

 - Bring any test you have to FLC 314 to be copied